Sustainability | SocietyRespect for Human Rights

 For this purpose, we prohibit any form of child labor, forced labor including human trafficking, and unreasonable movement restrictions that lead to bonded labor in our supply chain.
 We also respect internationally recognized human rights, such as freedom of association and the right to collective bargaining.
 Furthermore, the TDK Code of Conduct also requires compliance with all relevant human rights laws and regulations including those prohibiting child and forced labor in the supply chain, such as Section 307 of the US Tariff Act of 1930, as amended, and the other laws identified above.

 The TDK Group Policy on Human Rights was formulated in 2016.
 We respect and support international norms on human rights including the International Bill of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the OECD Guidelines for Multinational Enterprises, and the Children’s Rights and Business Principles.
-Based on the framework of the UN Guiding Principles on Business and Human Rights, TDK promotes the correct understanding of potential human rights issues and takes steps to address them, not only within the business operations of the TDK itself but also throughout the value chain.
+Based on the framework of the UN Guiding Principles on Business and Human Rights (UNGP), TDK promotes the correct understanding of potential human rights issues and takes steps to address them, not only within the business operations of the TDK itself but also throughout the value chain.

 Related links